chaewonkwak/DarknetParsing/README.md

 * Silkroad 2
 * Black Bank Markeet

-Each has .pptx file detailing the process that might help you to understand its .ipnb file.
+Each has .pptx file detailing the process that might help you to understand its .ipynb file.